 Winter / Summer / P.E

 Navy school blazer with school badge (optional).
 Plain navy or black outdoor coat (no logos, fur or leather).
 Navy skirt, tunic or trousers.
-White long sleeved blouse/shirt.
+White long-sleeved shirt plain (not a polo shirt).
 School Tie (available from school).
 V Neck navy jumper or cardigan (plain).
 White or navy socks.
 White or navy thick tights.
 Plain black school shoes.
 Plain navy or black winter hat, scarf and gloves.

 WINTER Navy school blazer with school badge (optional).
 Plain navy or black outdoor coat (no logos, fur or leather).
 Dark grey trousers.
-White long sleeved shirt.
+White long-sleeved shirt plain (not a polo shirt).
 School Tie (available from school).
 V Neck navy jumper (plain).
 Grey socks.
 Plain black school shoes.
 Plain navy or black winter hat, scarf and gloves.

 Navy school blazer with school badge (optional).
 Green and white check dress.
 Navy skirt, tunic or trousers.
-White short sleeved blouse/shirt.
+White short-sleeved shirt plain (not a polo shirt).
 School Tie (available from school) V Neck jumper or cardigan (plain) Plain black or navy shoes/sandals (not open toe) White ankle or knee length socks Navy or Green school Summer hat (optional)

 Navy school blazer with school badge (optional).
 Dark grey trousers.
 Dark grey school shorts.
-White short sleeved shirt.
+White short-sleeved shirt plain (not a polo shirt).
 School Tie (available from school).
 V Neck navy jumper.
 Plain black or navy shoes or sandals (no open toe).
 Grey socks.
 Navy or Green school Summer hat (optional).

 Skirt length should be appropriate for primary aged children.
 If in doubt, please see the Deputy Headteacher who will be able to make this judgement and her decision will be final.